uber/kraken/README.md

 lookups immediately afterwards will still return the old value due to Nginx caching, and replication probably won't trigger.
 We are working on supporting this functionality better.
 If you need tag mutation support right now, please reduce cache interval of build-index component.
-If you also need replication in a multi-cluster setup, please consider setting up another docker registry as Kraken's backend.
+If you also need replication in a multi-cluster setup, please consider setting up another Docker registry as Kraken's backend.
 - Theoretically, Kraken should distribute blobs of any size without significant performance degradation, but at Uber we enforce a 20G limit and cannot endorse of the production use of